Skip to content

 How?
 When?

 You’ll need to change the address on your driving licence.
 If you have a car, you’ll also need to update your address in the vehicle log book (V5C).
 Find out how to do both these things at gov.uk.
 Make sure you contact your car insurer with your new address as well.
-Apply for your new driving licence and V5C after you move.
+Apply for your new driving licence and V5C after moving home.
 It usually takes a week for the new licence to arrive if you apply online.
 It can take up to six weeks to get your new V5C.

 Phone, TV and broadband